Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M950 F0 C"121.pcfan+pcfan.tach"
 ```

-## Configuring Neopixel or other WS2812 LED strings
+## Neopixel or other WS2812 LED strings

 Use this command to configure an LED string connected to the LED port of the INDX board:
 ```